Inverse problems for quasi-linear elliptic systems modeling electrolysers: Setup of the problem

 We use the following equations to model our electrolyser device:

 They arise from the macroscopic Maxwell equations, which describe the electric potential, and Fick's laws, which describe the evolution of the ion concentrations.
-These equations are coupled via the free charges and currents which are generated by the charged ions.
+These equations are coupled via the free charges and currents that are generated by the charged ions.
 See \Cref{Model} for a detailed derivation of these equations, as well as \Cref{Electrostatic} for a possible extension of our model.

-The symbols in the equations have the following meanings: \begin{itemize}[noitemsep] \item $M$ is the number of distinct particle species in our electrolyser; \item $c_i=c_i(t,x)$ denotes the concentration of the $i$-th particle species and we set $c=(c_1,\dots,c_M)$; \item $T=T(t,x)$ is the (scalar) temperature of the system; \item $D_i=D_i(t,c,T,x)$ is the scalar diffusion coefficient of the $i$-th species which we assume to be bounded below and above by some positive constants; \item $g_i=g_i(t,c,T,x)$ is the source-term corresponding to the $i$-th species production\slash annihilation; \item $\epsilon=\epsilon(x)$ is the electric permeability which is assumed to be bounded below and above by some positive constant; \item $\phi=\phi(t,c,T,x)$ is the electric potential; \item $q_i\in \mathbb{R}$ is the electric charge of the $i$-species and $q\cdot c$ is the standard Euclidean inner product of $q=(q_1,\dots,q_M)$ and $c=(c_1,\dots,c_M)$. \end{itemize}
+The symbols in the equations have the following meanings: \begin{itemize}[noitemsep] \item $M$ is the number of distinct particle species in our electrolyser; \item $c_i=c_i(t,x)$ denotes the concentration of the $i$-th particle species and we set $c=(c_1,\dots,c_M)$; \item $T=T(t,x)$ is the (scalar) temperature of the system; \item $D_i=D_i(t,c,T,x)$ is the scalar diffusion coefficient of the $i$-th species, which we assume to be bounded below and above by some positive constants; \item $g_i=g_i(t,c,T,x)$ is the source-term corresponding to the $i$-th species production\slash annihilation; \item $\epsilon=\epsilon(x)$ is the electric permeability, which is assumed to be bounded below and above by some positive constant; \item $\phi=\phi(t,c,T,x)$ is the electric potential; \item $q_i\in \mathbb{R}$ is the electric charge of the $i$-species and $q\cdot c$ is the standard Euclidean inner product of $q=(q_1,\dots,q_M)$ and $c=(c_1,\dots,c_M)$. \end{itemize}

-A priori, we do not have knowledge of the diffusion coefficients $D_i$ nor of the precise structure of the sources $g_i$, nor of the potential $\phi$.
-As indicated in (\ref{S1E15}) some additional structural assumptions on the electric potential may in principle be made.
-In turn using the Nernst equation, Butler-Volmer equation and Tafel equation some more specific expressions for the distinct electric potential contributions may be derived \cite{Lawand24,MajHaasEllNaz23,SeiMitBon25}.
-But in any case measurements will be required to determine the precise values of the parameters appearing in these kind of models.
-In the present work we do not make any structural assumptions on the electric potential $\phi$ except that we assume that it can be expressed as a function of time, position, temperature and the particle-concentrations.
+A priori, we do not have knowledge of the diffusion coefficients $D_i$, of the precise structure of the sources $g_i$, or of the potential $\phi$.
+As indicated in (\ref{S1E15}), some additional structural assumptions on the electric potential can be made in principle.
+In turn, using Nernst's equation, Butler-Volmer's equation and Tafel's equation, some more specific expressions for the distinct electric potential contributions may be derived \cite{Lawand24,MajHaasEllNaz23,SeiMitBon25}.
+However, in any case, measurements are required to determine the precise values of the parameters appearing in these models.
+In the present work, we do not make any structural assumptions on the electric potential $\phi$; we only assume that it can be expressed as a function of time, position, temperature and the particle-concentrations.